anjambor/MED263_Final-Project/README.md

 - pip install --user ipykernel
 - python -m ipykernel install --user --name=env_name

-Then, the following python packages need to be installed using pip3 or conda: numpy, pandas, scanpy, and leidenalg packages.
+Then, the following python packages need to be installed using pip3 or conda: numpy, pandas, scanpy, and leidenalg.
 To install packages using pip3, use the following command:
  - !pip3 install numpy
  - !pip3 install pandas